rohan848382/K8s/README.md

 # it will create one deployment file with nginx image
 kubectl create deployment nginx-deployment --image=nginx  --dry-run=client -o yaml > nginx-deployment.yaml

-# it is taking entier deployment pod backup
+# it is taking entier deployment image backup
 kubectl get deployment "deployment-pod" -o yaml -n <namespace> > deployment_backup.yaml

 # it will copy all logs to one file